religiosa1/git-webhook-receiver/README.md

 ## Logging

 By default, action outputs and logs are stored persistently in two SQLite
-databases: one for app logs and one for actions and their outputt.
+databases: one for app logs and one for actions and their output.
 By default, actions db filename is `actions.sqlite3`, logs db filename is `logs.sqlite3`.
 This filenames are controlled by the `actions_db_file` and `logs_db_file` fields in the config correspondingly.

 Setting those config values to an empty string will disable the persistent on storage of this information and in turn will also disable the corresponding HTTP-API and/or CLI subcommands.

 Actions' output is stored in the db once the action is completed.
 While the action is still in progress, data is stored in a temporary file.

 Both databases use [Write-Ahead Logging](https://www.sqlite.org/wal.html).
-This means, in addition to the file specified in the config, the app will also create two additional temporary files during operation `<YOUR_FILE>-wal` and `<YOUR_FILE>-shm`, to ensure data ingtegrity during write operations.
+This means, in addition to the file specified in the config, the app will also create two additional temporary files during operation `<YOUR_FILE>-wal` and `<YOUR_FILE>-shm`, to ensure data integrity during write operations.

 ## Contribution